rackerlabs/docs-developer-blog/_posts/2018-08-06-making-app-password-changes-easier.md

 Notice the .cred2 addition.

 .cred may have a username of awa_rest_api
+* Password of secretNumber1
 .creds2 may have a username of awa_rest_api2
+* Password of totalDifferentThanOtherOne_not_just_increment2
+_Username could be anything really_

-In your application code you now want some psuedocode like this:
+In your application you now want some psuedocode like this:

 ```
 try {